bhattumang7/bhattumang7/_posts/2020-10-04-Your-idea-of-frequency-of-daily-stand-up-is-wrong.md

 #### How frequently is an agile team supposed to meet for "The Daily Scrum" or the "Standup Meeting."?

-Now, let us look at a portion from book "Clean Agile: Back to Basics" by Robert C. Martin which should answer.
-Oh! and because you are Agile ninja, I don't have to tell you that Robert C. Martin is one of the original authors of Agile manifesto.
+Now, let us look at a portion from the book "Clean Agile: Back to Basics" by Robert C. Martin that will answer the above question.
+Oh!
+And, because you are Agile ninja, I don't have to tell you that Robert C. Martin is one of the original authors of Agile manifesto.

 Lets look at what he says: